• Menu

 St. Peter’s Square

-Nestled at the foot of St. Peter’s Basilica, St. Peter ‘s Square represents the heart of the Vatican and the spiritual center of Catholicism.
+At the foot of the basilica, St. Peter’s Square is the heart of Vatican City and the spiritual center of Catholicism.

 💡 Practical information 💡